 But if it becomes clear that your marriage is over, then don’t linger in separation limbo.
 Every divorce is unique due to the the relationship, individuals needs, family, and assets.

 It is important that you are comfortable with your solicitor, that you feel they understand your legal needs and just as importantly, the emotional aspects of your situation.

-Prenuptial agreement might be not the type of subject that an about-to-be-married couple likes to think about prior to getting married, one of them might get insulted and refuse to even hear about it.
-But, if You are an Indonesian planning to marry to a foreigner (or a foreigner planning to marry an Indonesian) and either you or your spouse plan to purchase land or a home in Indonesia during your marriage, or have your own business/in a partnership, or you have children from a prior marriage, then you might be need to at least read and think about it.
+If You are an Indonesian planning to marry to a foreigner (or a foreigner planning to marry an Indonesian) and either you or your spouse plan to purchase land or a home in Indonesia during your marriage, or have your own business/in a partnership, or you have children from a prior marriage, then you might be need to at least read and think about it.
 As for the Indonesian spouse married to a foreigner, without a prenup, is precluded to own a freehold property.
 So yes, a prenuptial agreement is a mandatory for mixed-marriage couples in Indonesia in order to get around the property ownership restrictions.
 The prenup will instigates separation of property as the rule so that an Indonesian spouse can legally own and hold property under Hak Milik (Freehold Title) on property purchased.
 Please note that this negates the foreign spouse being an automatic owner of 50% of the property due to the usual joint property rule for married couples in Indonesia.
-This is one of the most important points of the pre-nuptial agreement and is a requirement for a mixed couple to purchase land/property in Indonesia.
 A prenuptial agreement should be made before the couple married.
-For married couple who also wish to regulate and/or separate their future assets may drawn a Postnuptial Agreement.